What plans does the AAS have in place for the AAS2021 conference as it relates to the COVID-19 Pandemic?

 The application is prompting me to log-in.
 What do I do?

 We have integrated the proposal submission system and the AAS database for ease of use.
 If you have an AAS account, you may log in to submit a proposal using your AAS account username and password.
-After logging on the application submission page, you will immediately be taken to the proposal submission application.
+After logging in to the application submission page, you will immediately be taken to the proposal submission application.
 If you do not have an AAS account, you must first create an account, after which, you may log in to the proposal submission application using your newly-created AAS username and password.
+Note: Creating an AAS account does not equal joining as a member.

 What is the Call for Proposals submission deadline date?

-The proposal submission deadline is August 6, 2019 at 5:00pm Eastern Standard Time.
+The original August 4 deadline has been extended to August 19, 2020 at 5:00pm Eastern Standard Time.
 All proposals must be submitted by this time.
 No exceptions .

 AAS Conference Terminology & Roles